arcmite/arc-website/getting-started.md

 ### To install:

-- Extract `ContentManager.exe` somewhere you can easily access it, like your desktop.
+- Extract `ContentManager.exe` somewhere you can easily access it, like your desktop
 - Launch `ContentManager.exe`
 - Set the path to the Assetto Corsa installation directory when prompted